Back to blog

 4. Enhanced traceability & battery passports.
 All manufacturers are required to issue a "battery passport" for every battery they produce.
 This passport must contain information related to the components, quality of materials used and procedures that have been applied during production.
 The battery passport must also include a description of how to dispose of batteries at the end of their life cycle.
 In certain respects, EU battery traceability regulations are more stringent than requirements for human medical records.
 Those looking at a battery's history will have no issue understanding its DNA.

-Overall, the 2023 EU Battery Regulation is an important step towards improving the sustainability of batteries and reducing their environmental impact.
+Overall, the Battery Regulation is an important step towards improving the sustainability of batteries and reducing their environmental impact.
 By prioritizing safe manufacturing practices, promoting sustainable materials, and setting high standards for battery performance, this legislation helps ensure EV batteries are a safer, more efficient, and more sustainable option for consumers and businesses alike.

 • 2023: Enactment of the EU Battery Regulation